bodrick/awesome/README.md

 *   [kpreid/shinysdr](https://github.com/kpreid/shinysdr) - Software-defined radio receiver application built on GNU Radio with a web-based UI and plugins.
 In development, usable but incomplete.
 Compatible with RTL-SDR.
 *   [MilhouseVH/texturecache.py](https://github.com/MilhouseVH/texturecache.py) - Utility script to manage the XBMC texture cache
 *   [SiCKRAGE/SiCKRAGE](https://github.com/SiCKRAGE/SiCKRAGE) - Mirror of OFFICIAL SiCKRAGE
+*   [thearn/webcam-pulse-detector](https://github.com/thearn/webcam-pulse-detector) - A python application that detects and highlights the heart-rate of an individual (using only their own webcam) in real-time.

 ## Jupyter Notebook